survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Internally webpack manages the bundling process using what's called **chunks** and the term often comes up in webpack related documentation.
 Chunks are smaller pieces of code that are included in the bundles seen in webpack output.

-Webpack supports ES2015, CommonJS, and AMD module formats out of the box.
+Webpack supports ES2015, CommonJS, MJS, and AMD module formats out of the box.
 There's also support for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly), a new way of running low level code in the browser.
 The loader mechanism works for CSS as well, with `@import` and `url()` support through _css-loader_.
 You can find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

 T> A dependency graph is a directed graph that describes how nodes relate to each other.
 In this case, the graph definition is defined through references (`require`, `import`) between files.
 Webpack statically traverses these without executing the source to generate the graph it needs to create bundles.